Tag Trends - Anomalies

 619

-Between the two algorithms, we can find peaks reliably, accurately, and precisely.
+To detect an anomaly, we use a moving window to determine which sample(s) have the largest (positive) deviation from the average value for that window.
 The peak values are then subjected to the percent change formula so that we can compare anomalies and trends for each tag:

 (Peak Height - long term avg.)/long term avg.